 I wish that I had let myself be happier.

-Life is short, and we are “weather patterns, flitting in and out of existence…[and] because of this we forget to “marvel, at least every now and then, at the scandalous beauty of existence, what Robert Jeffers called the “trans-human magnificence” of the world.”
+Life is short, and we are: “weather patterns, flitting in and out of existence…[and], because of this, we forget to: “marvel, at least every now and then, at the scandalous beauty of existence, what Robert Jeffers called the ’trans-human magnificence’ of the world.”

-It is all too often that we notice how beautiful the world is when we are faced with a prospective illness, or have survived a near death experience.
+It is all too often that we notice how beautiful the world is, when we are faced with a prospective illness, or have survived a near-death experience.
 This shock, like grief, can cause our old, safe ways and beliefs to come crashing down.
-This is one of the hardest aspects of life.
-A trauma which can leave an imprint, both mental and physical, on us.
-I feel it is important to remember that: “we survive these grief filled situations, even transcend them, but we are never the same again.”
-It is this sorrow which “makes us children again…[that] destroys all differences of intellect.
+This is one of the hardest aspects of life, brought on by a trauma, which can leave an imprint, both mental and physical, on us.
+I feel it is important to remember that: “we survive these grief-filled situations, even transcend them, but we are never the same again.”
+It is this sorrow which: “makes us children again…[that] destroys all differences of intellect.
 [Where] The wisest know nothing.”

 It is hard to adapt, but it is what we must endeavour to do.
-It is difficult though when grieving is almost taboo.
-When we have lost rituals and understanding surrounding grief.
-Today, when someone dies it is dealt with quickly.
-Just move on we are told, don’t grieve for too long.
+It is difficult, though, when grieving is almost taboo; when we have lost rituals and understanding, surrounding grief.
+Today, when someone dies, it is dealt with quickly.
+Just move on we are told, don”t grieve for too long.
 As T.S.
 Eliot wrote in The Wasteland:

 “Go, go, go said the bird: human kind